sgobayanga/Data-mining-Mapreduce-job-for-Amazon-data-set/README.md

 | Negative  |   321,123 |

 ### Insights
 * Most reviews are positive, indicating generally favorable customer experiences.
 * A small number of products account for a large share of total reviews.
 * Helpfulness scores provide insight into review quality and trustworthiness.
 * Average ratings help identify highly rated products.
 ---

-A nice addition on GitHub is to include screenshots of your output results under a **Results** section.
-Repositories with screenshots tend to look more professional and attract more attention from recruiters and lecturers.